HomeSmartMesh/homesmartmesh.github.io/content/microcontrollers/nrf52/thread_sensortag.md

 	};
 };
 ```
-{{<hint warning>}}The MS8607 uses x2 i2c adresses `0x40` and `0x76`, which makes it require two separate drivers to fit in the Zephyr dts declaration.
+{<hint warning>}The MS8607 uses x2 i2c adresses `0x40` and `0x76`, which makes it require two separate drivers to fit in the Zephyr dts declaration.
 For simplicity purpose, the vendor driver has been reused with minimal adaptations for Zephyr.
 Only the adress `0x40` is declared in the dts.
-That loses the multi instance feature as the adress `0x76` is hardcoded in the driver, the sensor anyway does not have any i2c multi instance configuration option.{{</hint>}}
+That loses the multi instance feature as the adress `0x76` is hardcoded in the driver, the sensor anyway does not have any i2c multi instance configuration option.{</hint>}

 ### tag_sensor_veml6030